eliasdorigoni/host-container-api/README.md

 # Host Container API

-Execute actions from requests received via [named pipes](https://en.wikipedia.org/wiki/Named_pipe).
+Run programs from requests received via named pipes.

-This is a python script that is continually listening on a named pipe.
-When keywords are received, it runs actions (not raw commands) and sends the response to another pipe in JSON format.

 Intended to be used in home servers requiring information like system temperature, free disk space, ram usage, etc, from a Docker container.
-Not intended to be used in production.
+Do not use in production.

 - ✅ Works on Linux.
 Tested on Ubuntu and MacOS.
-- ❌ Does not work on Windows: named pipes require OS-specific code.
+- ❌ Does not work on Windows since that requires lots of OS-specific code.

+# How does this work

+This app is continuously listening on an incoming [named pipe](https://en.wikipedia.org/wiki/Named_pipe).
+When certain keywords are received, the app executes actions (which are custom classes) and sends the output to an outgoing named pipe in JSON format.

 ![Sequence diagram](resources/diagram.png "Sequence diagram")